Holdcroft group

 Steven Holdcroft

-He researches ionic polymers, electrochemistry, and fuel cell technology, and has authored/co-authored 300+ articles.
-He was the Technical Program Chair of Pacifichem 2010 and Pacifichem 2015.
-More recently, he was the Group Chair of NSERC’s Evaluation Group 1504 (Chemistry) and served on the Committee for Discovery Research reporting to the Vice President, Research NSERC.
+He researches ionic polymers, electrochemistry, and hydrogen-based electrochemical technology.
+He has authored/co-authored 300+ articles.
+He was the Technical Program Chair of Pacifichem 2010 and Pacifichem 2015 congresses.
+He was the Group Chair of NSERC’s Evaluation Group 1504 (Chemistry) and served on the Committee for Discovery Research reporting to the Vice President, Research, NSERC.
+He serves on the Editorial Advisory Board of the journals Energy and Environmental Science, Electrochemical Energy Reviews, and Journal of Power Sources Advances.

-For services to the community, Dr. Holdcroft was awarded the Macromolecular Science and Engineering Division Award of the Chemical Institute of Canada (CIC) and is a recipient of the Canadian Society of Canada RioTinto Alcan Award for contributions to Inorganic chemistry or electrochemical research.
-In 2018, he received the Outstanding Alumni Award from his alma mater for Academic Achievement.
+For services to the community, Dr. Holdcroft was awarded the Macromolecular Science and Engineering Division Award of the Chemical Institute of Canada (CIC) and is a recipient of the Canadian Society of Canada RioTinto Alcan Award for contributions to electrochemical research.
+He has received the Outstanding Alumni Award from his alma mater (SFU) for Academic Achievement.
+In 2024 he was awarded the CIC Montreal Medal for his contributions to the Canadian chemical community and in the same year received the prestigious Governor General’s Innovation Award.
+He is an elected fellow of the Royal Society of Canada

 Research